mahoney1/docs/commercialpaper-query-tutorial.md

 In the [IBM Blockchain Platform VSCode Extension with Commercial Paper tutorial](https://github.ibm.com/IBMCode/Code-Tutorials/blob/master/run-commercial-paper-smart-contract-with-ibm-blockchain-vscode-extension/index.md), we saw how an example of deploying and interacting with the Commercial Paper smart contract, in a scenario that tracks the lifecycle of a Commercial paper.
 But now we want to see the 'paper' trail of all activity that took place during its lifecycle - ie an immutable history of the asset: who did what, and when did it take place etc etc.

 The aim of this tutorial, is to show the use of the IBM Blockchain Platform VSCode extension, to add query transaction functions to the Fabric Samples Commercial Paper smart contract, using the extension to upgrade the contract after adding query functionality.
-We'll provide the code changes in the tutorial by adding a new Query class and the means to extract key information from the ledger - then show interact with the smart contract from client applications.
-The end goal is query the history of transactions executed during the lifecycle of a commercial paper instance, and render its history in a nicely formatted HTML table in a client browser.
+We'll provide the code changes in the tutorial by adding a new Query class (containing query functions) and with it, the means to query key/extract information from the ledger.
+We'll then show interaction with the smart contract from a client application in DigiBank.
+The goal is to get the history of transactions, for the lifecycle of a commercial paper instance, and display its history in a nicely formatted UI / HTML table, in a client browser.
+The tutorial is aimed at Developers, and exact instructions (in particular, editing source files to add provided code segments) are provided.
+Take time to see what's going on - you don't necessarily have to understand javascript in great detail for this !

-We'll be using the IBM Blockchain Platform VSCode Extension - and the new Fabric programming model and SDK features - to complete these tasks.
+We'll be using the IBM Blockchain Platform VSCode Extension - and the new Fabric programming model and SDK features under the covers - to complete these tasks.

 ## Background
 There is a fantastic description of the Commercial Paper use case scenario in the latest [Fabric Developing Applications]( https://hyperledger-fabric.readthedocs.io/en/master/tutorial/commercial_paper.html) docs and the scenario depicted there makes fascinating reading.
 In short,  its a way for large institutions/organisations to obtain funds, to meet short-term debt obligations - and a chance for investors to to get return on investment upon maturity.

-The Commercial paper scenario uses employees transacting as participants from their respective organisations, MagnetoCorp and DigiBank to create an initial history.
-We'll extend the lifecycle of the commercial paper, by involving a third investor, Hedgematic - purely to show more historical data to report upon.
+The Commercial paper scenario (in the last tutorial) began with employees from MagnetoCorp and DigiBank transacting as participants from their respective organisations, to create an initial history.
+In this tutorial, we'll complete the lifecycle but adding a third investor, Hedgematic into the mix - purely to show more historical data (its quick and easy to create this history).

 ## Pre-requisites

-1. You will need to have completed the [Commercial Paper tutorial](url), specifically, have version 0.0.1 of the Commercial paper smart contract package loaded in VSCode.
+1. You will need to have completed the [Commercial Paper tutorial](url), specifically, have version 0.0.1 of the Commercial paper smart contract package loaded in VSCode under your 'Smart Contract Packages' in the 'IBM Blockchain Platform' sidebar.

-2. From the command line, go to the `basic-network` directory under the `$HOME/fabric-samples` (ie wherever you downloaded the cloned Github Fabric Samples repo), and run the following houskeeping scripts in sequence:
+2. From a terminal window, go to the `basic-network` directory under the `$HOME/fabric-samples` (ie wherever you downloaded the cloned Github Fabric Samples repo), and run the following houskeeping scripts in sequence:

 `./teardown.sh`